ultraJeff/containers-and-ocp-workshop/container-tools.md

 ### External Build Time Mounts

 As a final example, let's use a build time mount to show how we can pull data in.
 This will represent some sort of cached data that we are using outside of the container.
-This could be a repository of Ansible Playbooks, or even Database test data:
+This could be a repository of Ansible Playbooks, or even database test data:

+> [!TIP]
+> The `/dev/zero` directory can be used to create large test files quickly.
+> For example, `dd if=/dev/zero of=output.img` bs=1M count=1024 creates a 1GB file named output.img filled with zeros.

 ```bash
 mkdir ~/data